abhijeetsharma200/OpenCV-Wiki/FAQ.md

 There are 2 alternatives to use `wchar_t` strings with OpenCV (see discussion section for code snippets and solutions):

 1. Convert `wchar_t` strings to UTF-8 and pass UTF-8 string as `cv::imread`, `cv::imwrite`, etc parameter.
-UTF-8 string is handled by system `fopen` call and it's behavior depends on OS support and locale.
+UTF-8 string is handled by system `fopen` call and its behavior depends on OS support and locale.
 See `mbstowcs` in C++ standard for more details.

 2. OpenCV provides `cv::imdecode` and `cv::imencode` functions that allow to decode and encode image using memory buffer as input and output.
 The solution decouples file IO and image decoding and allows to manage path strings, locales, etc in user code.